0xCCF4/UntrustedValue/README.md

 ## Example usage
-User data must be wrapped within the container `UntrustedValue` which provides marks the contained data as tainted.
+User data must be wrapped within the container `UntrustedValue` which provides/marks the contained data as tainted.
 ```rust
 use untrusted_value::{UntrustedValue, SanitizeWith};